-Big Lake to La Spezia – a trip to another world and time.
-This posting places some of the missing sequences back into the ‘Belimisio Italia blog.
+A trip to another world and time.
+This posting places some of the missing sequences back into the ‘Belimisio Italia’ Italy Travel blog.
 Bologna was just too fascinating not to write about right away, so this posting briefly covers the trip from home to Italy – enjoy.

 Even-though they have modern equipment and quite a few stations, the lines were incredibly long, perhaps easily a few hundred passengers deep.
 It’s ridiculous that with the apparent upgrades with the new screening hall that they still can’t accommodate the normal flow of passengers at a reasonable time.
 Note to self – Avoid Frankfurt at all possible costs!

 After a night in the Milan airport Best Western, the trip picked up with a three-hour train ride to La Spezia.
 Overall.
 Our experience, except for the last leg, was much akin to slamming your thumb in the car door.
 We accomplished something as pedestrian as securing the car, but it was unnecessarily brutal.